Have some questions?

 -

-You’ll be paid the minimum wage which varies by prefecture.
-Wages depend on your resort’s region and your experience.
-You could earn between ¥900-¥1,500 per hour (around £4–£8 per hour) , depending on your role and hours.
-These minimum wages are a guide for you:
+You’ll be paid Japanese minimum wage which varies by prefecture.
+Wages depend on your resort’s region, your role and your experience.
+You could earn between ¥900-¥1,500 per hour (around £4–£8 per hour).
+These minimum wages per prefecture are a guide:

 - Nagano: ¥908/hour (around £4.30)